Test in production without watermarks.

 Next employee

-In the above code example, first I created an array of employeenames
+In the above code example, an array of employeeNames

-and set the first row with headers: ID, Name, Salary.
-I also initialized a variable i
+is created, and the first row is set with headers: ID, Name, Salary.
+A variable i

-loop takes one employee from the list and is added to the row with ID and salary values.
-Before the loop ends, the value of i should be incremented, otherwise each record will be added on the same row.
+loop processes each employee from the list and adds them to the current row with ID and salary values.
+Before the loop completes, i

 workBook.SaveAsCsv("sample.csv", ",");